bohkoval/federated-modules-monorepo-starter/README.md

 `pnpm test` - to launch Jest + React Testing Library tests for the whole app.

+`pnpm e2e` - to launch Playwright E2E tests.
+They will run against "serve:local" (compiled code, which simulates prod deployment on local machine)

 ### Linting

 `pnpm lint` - to launch ESLint check for the whole app.